 - Other – which could include industry specific software

 - Goal – what are you trying to achieve?
 You must start here!
 Why are you now looking for a system?
-What problem do you want it to solve? g. we’re not following up with our leads and we’re wasting $’s on advertising and our conversions are woeful.
+What problem do you want it to solve? eg. we’re not following up with our leads and we’re wasting

 - Functionality – what are your specific requirements?
 Do you just want to send emails out to your database?
 Do you want to setup some automated follow up so it happens without you manually triggering it?
 Do you want to automatically assign leads to a team and be able to manage them instead of doing every sales call yourself etc. What are the specific requirements that are mandatory?
 What would be nice to have?

 - Contacts – how many contacts do you have in your database right now?
 Based on the current growth and initiatives that you have planned, how many more contacts do you anticipate having in 2 years’ time?

 - Email – how many emails per month are you sending?
 Will that increase or decrease once you setup more automation?

 - Users – how many staff members need access to the system?
 This could be to setup automation or just for a user to have access to your CRM.

 - Ownership – who is going to own the software internally (even if you get someone else to build it out for you, someone internally must have responsibility for it)?